stfc/openstack-guide/pages/heat.rst

 This is more useful because the parameters can be chosen.
 All the parameters also have defaults, which is needed because if someone ran the template without inputting any parameters, the instance could still boot.

-Heat templates are most useful as you are able to create many resources in one template and link them together.
+Heat templates are very useful as you are able to create many resources in one template and link them together.
+There are also many more complicated things you can do, but the `Openstack Orchestration In Depth Guide <https://developer.rackspace.com/blog/openstack-orchestration-in-depth-part-1-introduction-to-heat/>`_ explains it much better than I could.

-For a more detailed introduction and tutorial, look at the `OpenStack Orchestration In Depth Guide <https://developer.rackspace.com/blog/openstack-orchestration-in-depth-part-1-introduction-to-heat/>`_
+The `Openstack Documentation <https://docs.openstack.org/heat/latest/template_guide/index.html>`_ was also useful to check parameters for resources and other things.